NeuroTech-Leuven/TheMindWitcher/README.md

 #### Game modification
 Once the classification is decided, the right action needs to be executed in the game.
 This is done using keyboard commands, where Python code simulates a key press.
 For the two pipelines there are broadly two categories of actions.
-1. Simple actions: these require just a single key press.
+1. **Simple actions**: these require just a single key press.
-2. Complex actions: now we need to use the built-in debug console to change the game environment.
+2. **Complex actions**: now we need to use the built-in debug console to change the game environment.

-More details are available [here](<src/Modding/README.md>).
+More details on the game modification are available [here](<src/Modding/README.md>).

 ## Repository Structure
 The repository is organized into several folders: